JoshDavid/EasyGUI/README.md

 - Args can be defined as key/value pairs.
 With the key being a defined property in the namespace (see list above) and the value being the value you wish to populate that property with.
 Examples:

       R← specifyParams (‘Title’ ‘myTitle’)(‘Size’ 30 30)
+      R.CSS← 'body{background-color:blue}'

-R can be universally passed to any functions below.
+R can be universally passed to any functions below as a left argument.
 This includes Queries, Notifications, and Graphics.
-All the user functions are limited to only one optional argument, and that argument is the result of this function.
+All the user functions are limited to only one optional argument, and that argument is the result of the specifyParams function.

 ### QUERIES: